-The Pre-AP and AP English classes may require summer reading.
+The Pre-AP English classes require summer reading.
 Students should read the literary selections during the summer and be prepared for discussion, journals, tests, and/or compositions during the first week of school.
-Make sure that you have contacted your Pre-AP/AP teacher for your summer list.
+Make sure that you have contacted your Pre-AP teacher for your summer list.

-English I - (1 credit) Prerequisite: None
+English I - (1 credit) 9th Grade

 English I emphasizes the application of oral communication skills and reading skills, including comprehension, use of reference aids, and vocabulary.
 Vocabulary is learned in context and in isolation with an emphasis on application of vocabulary words in writing samples.
-Various types of writing are taught in the format of the writing process.
+Various ty0pes of writing are taught in the format of the writing process.
 Mechanics and grammar are emphasized and reinforced in various methods.
 Literature and literacy concepts aligned with TEKS are also a focus.
 Literature at the English I level is genre-based.

 English I Pre AP - (1 credit) Summer reading is required.

-9th Grade Prerequisite: 8th Grade Reading STAAR Scores and/or Teacher Recommendation
+9th Grade Prerequisite: See Pre AP or Advanced Placement on page 12.